-In total, there are approximately 2,831 acres throughout the Township that are still devoted to farming.
+In total, there are approximately 2,840 acres throughout the Township that are still utilized for farming.
 These properties are identified on Map 02 in Appendix A as well as in Table 2 on the following page.

 Figure 2 provides a breakdown of the Township's total agricultural acreage.
-As shown, privately and municipally owned preserved farms account for approximately 555 acres, which represents slightly less than one-third of all farmland in West Windsor.
+As shown, privately and municipally owned preserved farms account for approximately 555 acres, which represents slightly less than one-fifth of all farmland in West Windsor.
 Furthermore, approximately 1,246 acres of preserved open space owned by both the Township and by Mercer County are presently utilized for farming.
-Non-preserved farmland comprises approximately 1,029 acres of land.
-However, it should be noted that approximately 652 acres - or slightly less than two-thirds - of non-preserved farmland also have development approvals.
+Non-preserved farmland comprises approximately 1,038 acres of land.
+However, it should be noted that approximately 665 acres - or approximately two-thirds - of non-preserved farmland also have development approvals.